reed9999/gdelt-demo/README.md

 Updated 2018-09-09.
 Some of these overlap with the "next steps" section below, but better to track everything that comes to mind rather than worry too much about defining each item.

+1. Get my first attempts at Spark SQL to work well.
+    1. Column names
-1. Finish the Karau book and integrate in here as helpful.
+1. Finish Karau et al.'s *Learning Spark* and integrate in here as helpful.
     1. Convert existing QL.
     2. Do more interesting queries.
     3. Use the fruits of those queries to do more interesting analysis if appropriate.